jordanlandry/rubiks-cube/README.md

 This is a 3D Rubik's Cube Solver built using [three.js](https://github.com/mrdoob/three.js/) and [TypeScript](https://github.com/microsoft/TypeScript).
 The application will randomly scramble the cube, and then use the [CFOP method](https://ruwix.com/the-rubiks-cube/advanced-cfop-fridrich/) to solve the cube.
 If you understand how to solve a Rubik's Cube using the
-CFOP method, I encourage you to slow down the animation speed, and try to follow along.
+CFOP method, I encourage you to slow down the animation speed and try to follow along.

 I may add more solving methods such as the [Roux method](https://ruwix.com/the-rubiks-cube/different-rubiks-cube-solving-methods/roux-method/) or the
 [Blindfolded method](https://ruwix.com/the-rubiks-cube/how-to-solve-the-rubiks-cube-blindfolded-tutorial/).